Battle of P'ohang-dong: Opening moves

 On 9 August troops from the ROKA 25th Regiment, Capital Division, probed through the mountains from Kigye to establish contact with the ROKA 3rd Division south of Yongdok.
 It advanced 2.5 mi north before encountering fierce KPA resistance, which pushed it almost 5 mi south.
 It was apparent to the UN forces that the ROKA 3rd Division was being outflanked.
 It held the road 20 mi north of P'ohang-dong but there were no defenses inland in the mountains and KPA units had penetrated there.

 In the meantime, the ROKA 3rd Division was heavily engaged with the KPA 5th Division along the coastal road to P'ohang-dong.
 The divisions' clashes centered on the town of Yongdok, with each side capturing and recapturing the town several times.
 On 5 August the KPA launched their attack, again taking the town from the ROKA forces and pushing them south.
 At 19:30 on 6 August, the ROKA launched a counterattack to retake the hill.

 US aircraft and ships pounded the town with rockets, napalm and shells before ROKA troops from the 22nd and 23rd regiments swarmed the town.
 However, KPA 5th Division forces were able to infiltrate the coastal road south of Yongdok at Hunghae.
 This effectively surrounded the ROKA 3rd Division, trapping it several miles above P'ohang-dong.
 The KPA 766th Independent Regiment advanced around the ROKA 3rd Division and took the area around P'ohang-dong.

-Due to severe manpower shortages, ROKA commanders had assigned a company of student soldiers to defend P'ohang-dong Girl's Middle School to delay the KPA advance into the town.
+Due to severe manpower shortages, ROKA commanders had assigned a company of student volunteer soldiers to defend P'ohang-dong Girl's Middle School to delay the KPA advance into the town.
 On August 11 the squad held their ground and confronted the more numerous KPA forces.
 Out of an initial 71 squad members, 48 died in the 11-hour-long fight.
 This part of the battle is depicted in the movie 71: Into the Fire.